zefer/Combine/ReadMe.txt

 Credits
 -------

 All I have done here is pulled together some other peoples clever work, into a workable solution for Coldfusion apps.
-So loads of credit to the following (and not very much to me!):
+So loads of credit to the following:

 - Combine.php
   - A lot of ideas came from this project.
 Ed Eliot (www.ejeliot.com), Thanks!